Atuk3/Atuk3/README.md

 I am currently working on several projects related to Cyber Security and Web development.
 These projects include:

 - A malware detection tool for Windows portable executable files using machine learning techniques.
+- A website for a hotel business for customers to make bookings and the admin to manage those bookings.
 - A web application for secure file sharing using cryptographic algorithms.
 - A website for a farm business to shop online and manage sales using a full-stack web development approach.
 ### 🌱 Learning